Skip to content

 Short answers, pulled from the story.

-What is the Late Heavy Bombardment and when did it occur?
+When did the Late Heavy Bombardment occur?